 We have many partnerships, both nationally and internationally, with universities and industry.
 You are encouraged to engage with these partners, as well as forge your own relationships in the wider research community.

 PhD study is extremely rewarding, as it gives you the opportunity to contribute something completely new to your area and to establish yourself as an expert.
 It also requires stamina, creativity and discipline.
-At Kent, we make sure that you have the support you need to succeed.

 Research was always something I liked, so for me I was taking my favourite parts of all my previous degrees and just doing more of it.